yjg30737/pyqt-hbounding-box/README.md

 * Being able to drag and drop vertical border horizontally
 * Pressing mouse cursor to place more adjacent border on the spot.
 * Right click to release the focus of the box
+* Out of the box being darker when moving the box to make selection area conspicuous

 ## Example
 Code Sample